Mind MGMT The Psychic Espionage Board Game Review

 Published by: Off the Page Games

 Mind MGMT is an American comic that ran from May 2012 to August 2015.
 It only had 36 issues, so it is very easy to get into, enjoy, and finish.
-In 2021, the design team behind games such as Junk Art and Akrotiri came together again to turn this master piece of a comic into a game.
+In 2021, the design team behind games such as Junk Art and Akrotiri came together again to turn this masterpiece of a comic into a game.
 Working with the same artist and writer as the original production, Matt Kindt, the game has the same feel as the comic, but does it play as well as it looks?

 Set Up

 First, decide who will play as the rogue agents and which single player will play as Mind MGMT.
 You can have between one and four players working together as the rogue agents, but only one on the other side.
-Position yourself around the board accordingly in teams, next to your area.
-Give the player working as Mind MGMT their screen, recruit pieces, stack of footprint tokens, one mind slip token, a dry wipe pen, and the two recruiter cards for them to chose one in secret.
+Position yourselves around the board accordingly in teams, next to your area.
+Give the player working as Mind MGMT their screen, recruit pieces, stack of footprint tokens, one mind slip token, a dry wipe pen, and the two recruiter cards for them to choose one in secret.
 Then give the players working as the rogue agents their player pieces, mental note tokens, character cards, and pens.
 Place the time piece on the 01:00 - 05:00 space in the time track.

 The player playing as the recruiter will now write a 'one' on their starting location on their mini board.
 In the training mission, they will mark this on the main board as well to show the rogue agents where they are starting.
-But usually you would not do this.
+But usually, you would not do this.
 Your location is kept secret at all times.
 It's sort of the point of the entire game!
 They will then draw three feature cards at random, mark off each of their selected features on their mini board so they can easily move to them, and then mark a two, three, four, and five in orthogonally adjacent spaces.
 This shows their movement over the subsequent four hours.
 The recruiter will add on the four Immortal figures onto the board, on any separate space other than the outside edges.

 Whilst this is being done, the rogue agents will need to place their characters onto the board.
-In the training game they have no additional powers.
-In the full game, each agent has it's own unique power, so be sure to have your rogue card the right way up so you can easily see this.
+In the training game, they have no additional powers.
+In the full game, each agent has its own unique power, so be sure to have your rogue card the right way up so you can easily see this.
 They will then place their agents onto any space on the outside edge of the board.

 The agents will now place a second mind slip token anywhere they like on the board as long as it is next to one of the two temples spaces.
-T=hey will then draw two additional feature cards and place them face up under the immortal recruiting label.
+They will then draw two additional feature cards and place them face up under the immortal recruiting label.
 You are now ready to play.

 How to Win